Before you read any further, understand one thing: You matter.

 Sometimes I would barely sleep at all or sleep excessively.
 I’d feel sore and stiff, weak and unable to perform athletically, or completely lacking the motivation to do anything.

 After years of this cycle, I visited my family doctor and told him that I thought I may be having mental health problems.
-We spend nearly half an hour talking, and I learned that symptoms of anxiety and depression aren’t limited to the emotional ones listed above.
+We spent nearly half an hour talking, and I learned that symptoms of anxiety and depression aren’t limited to the emotional ones listed above.

 I learned that everyone may experience a different manifestation of symptoms, and that what I was experiencing was my body signaling that something wasn’t right, which I learned was normal when experiencing a mental illness.